FunnelKit

 Walk through each step and place a test order to confirm that shipping options, payment processing, and order confirmation all work correctly.

-7 Optimization Hacks to Reduce Cart Abandonment on Your WooCommerce Shopify Checkout
+7 Optimization Hacks to Reduce Cart Abandonment

 Let's look at some conversion optimization hacks that you can implement in WooCommerce.

-1. Ability to create a one-page checkout
+1. Ability to create a multi-page checkout

 2. Show trust signals like testimonials and confidence on the checkout page